 It was beautiful.
 Like when we put it on the camera and we had a look at it, it was stunning, but I was like, that costs more than the camera man.
 Like, come on, like that’s not necessary for live streaming.

-So anyway, the lens that I use is the kit lens.
+Anyway, the lens that I use is the kit lens.
 There are lots of options out there, but it’s okay to use the kit lens.
 Like, as you can see, I think the quality of this livestream is pretty good.
-So, that’s the one that I currently use.
+That’s the one that I currently use.

 Rach says, “Do you use auto-focus during your livestream?” yes, I do.
 Normally my husband sets up like the camera for the most part, but yes, I do use auto-focus for the most part.
 Tiffany’s here and Tiffany says, “Look who’s live.

 Hello, Sara!” good to see you Tiffany.
 She has a really great channel.
 Go check out her channel.
-So that, you know, if you’ve got any other questions, please, please, please do drop them in the chat or in the comments.
+That, you know, if you’ve got any other questions, please, please, please do drop them in the chat or in the comments.

 But hopefully that breaks down all of the lives, not all of the livestreams, some of the basic livestream options.
-So we talked about using a mobile setup and what you need there.
+We talked about using a mobile setup and what you need there.